jpignata/temping/README.md

 Temping allows you to create arbitrary ActiveRecord models backed by a temporary SQL table for use in tests.
-You may need to do something like this if you're testing a module that is meant to be mixed into ActiveReord models without relying on a concrete class.
+You may need to do something like this if you're testing a module that is meant to be mixed into ActiveRecord models without relying on a concrete class.

 Temping will use your existing database connection.
 As we're using temporary